LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

     * **Name**: Enter a name for the bot that's concise and clear.
     * **Description**: Enter a description that's meaningful to you and others.
     * **Bot Language**: Select a language.
     * **Skill**: Select the skill(s) that will trigger this survey bot.
+A skill can't be assigned to more than one survey bot.
 5. Click **Create Bot**.

 ### Step 3 - Build out the dialog flow

 In this step, you 1) add a greeting message, 2) build out the dialog flow using the available interactions to define the survey and its logic, and 3) finish with a closing message to send at the end of the survey.

-#### Adding survey-specific interactions
+#### Adding survey interactions

 There are a few, predefined interactions that are available only to survey bots, namely, the CSAT, NPS, and FCR interactions.
 They're predefined in the sense that you can't edit their structure; you can only edit their content.
-For example, you can't change the number of quick replies, but you can change the question text or quick reply names.
+For example, you can't change the number of responses, but you can change the question text and response text.

 {: .important}
 In a single survey bot, you can include only one of each survey interaction type.